danieloskarsson/jsond/README.md

 ## Arrays

+§ you might think that you have to repeat yourself
 A JSOND array MUST define all values in the corresponding JSON array.
 A JSON array element MUST be defined by at least one of the elements in the JSOND array.

 ## Booleans

-A JSOND “boolean” defines that the JSON value MUST be either true or false.
+A JSOND `"boolean”` defines that the JSON value MUST be either true or false.

 	string-literal = %x62.6f.6f.6c.65.61.6e	 ; boolean

 ## Strings

-A JSOND “string” defines that the JSON value MUST be a string.
+A JSOND `"string”` defines that the JSON value MUST be a string.

 	string-literal = %x73.74.72.69.6e.67	 ; string